MechSupport/mqtt-simulator-components/components/common_components.md

 ### Indication and Optoelectronic
 * Seeed Tech 601000200: Any 5050 addressable RGB will do.
 Using addressable LEDs decreases component cost and modularity (e.g. indicators can be any color, as defined by a server command)
+* VIM-878-DP-FC-S-LV: Transflective 8 x 14 segment LCD for timers or words.
+Can be used with an LED backlight.

 ## Mechanical Components